about this session

-Key Stage 1 | Subject: History | Topic: Great Fire of London | Session Type: Route-based
+Key stage 1 | Subject: History | Topic: Great Fire of London | Session Type: Route-based

-• To compare and contrast life today with life in the 1600's.
+- Compare and contrast life today with life in the 1600's.

 - Discover more about some of the people who witnessed the fire.